Demographics of Monaco

 This is a demography of the population of Monaco, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

 In 1995, Monaco's population was estimated at 30,744, with an estimated average growth rate of 0.59%.
 Monaco-Ville has a population of 1,151.

 French is the official language; Italian, English, and Monégasque also are spoken.
 The literacy rate is 99%.
 Roman Catholicism is the official religion, with freedom of other religions guaranteed by the constitution.

 Demographic statistics

+Structure of the population

 The following demographic statistics are from the CIA World Factbook, unless otherwise indicated.